Snoring Is a Sign Of Airway Obstruction

 Who has Obstructive Sleep Apnea?

 Obstructive Sleep Apnea (OSA) is characterized by airway obstruction.
 90% of those with OSA are currently undiagnosed--it could be you.
 It is often found in children as well.
-If someone in your family has OSA, you will be more likely to have it also.
+If a person snores and has daytime tiredness, they have OSA.

-Do I have to have an overnight study in the sleep lab?
+Do you have to have an overnight study in the sleep lab?

 Not necessarily.
 Your insurance/Medicare benefits may require one.
 You may only need a home sleep test.
 A free consultation with our office (844) 847-6673 can help determine which you need.